Northern Spain: Basque Country to Madrid

 Transfer to the airport for your flight home or extend your stay to explore Madrid.

 Soak in more of Spain's grand architecture—and the energetic buzz of modern, urban life—in Madrid, the country's vibrant and cosmopolitan capital city.
-Alongside local guides, explore the city's many cultural and historical treasures, with highlights including the Royal Palace, the Temple of Debod, and the Prado museum.
+Alongside local guides, explore the city's many cultural and historical treasures, with highlights including the Royal Palace, and the Prado museum.

 Madrid2 nights